 Monday – Thursday 8:30 a.m. – 7:00 p.m.

 Please note, the University Art Gallery is closed between exhibitions and during all Truman State University breaks.

 During regular business hours, free on-street parking is available on S. Florence Street and S. Mulanix Street.
-After hours and on Saturdays, you may park in the university parking lots off E. Normal Street and S. Davis Street for free.
+After hours and on Saturdays, you may park in the university parking lots off E. Normal Street for free.